Going on a vacation and scared that thieves might break into your house during while you’re gone?

 When choosing the right timer, it is best to talk to a mechanic or an expert in the store where you will be buying it.
 You need to purchase the right kind of timer to match the wattage of your light.
 There are also mechanical and electronic types of timers.
 Be aware of which among the two will best handle the kind of light you have at your porch.

-- Make sure you are using outdoor lights for the porch.
-There is a reason why there are indoor and outdoor types of lighting.
+- Make sure you are using outdoor lights for the porch – There is a reason why there are indoor and outdoor types of lighting.
 An outdoor light is of course designed to be outdoor, which is why it is more fitting for the porch.
 This means that the light could withstand too much heat or dampness. (for more in indoor lighting check out our review on Haiku Smart light)

-This is the time for smart phones, smart TV and other smart devices.
+This is the time of Smart phones, Smart TVs and other Smart devices.
 That goes the same for light timers.
 Smart lights are hassle-free, yes, but if you just want your porch lights to turn on and off at a certain time when you are not around, then an automatic porch light timer will do.
-One advantage you can get from getting an automatic porch light timer rather than the smart one is that the former will not be hacked.
-Oh, and it is way cheaper too.
-Here are some things to consider in choosing the best porch light timers.
+One advantage you can get from an automatic porch light timer rather than the Smart one is that the former will not be hacked.
+Oh, and they are way cheaper too.
+Here are some things to consider when choosing the best porch light timers:

 - Timer that adjusts during daylight savings time.